Skip to main content

 • Make the second cut 3 inches farther out from the first, saw all the way through the branch.

-The above is an excerpt from the article, “Spring checklist for the home.”
+The quoted portion of this post is an excerpt from the article, “Spring checklist for the home.”
 For more information, please visit www.consumerreports.org.

 Blog Categories